Deciding Isomorphy using Dehn fillings, the splitting case: Setting

 \begin{defn} If $(G,\calP)$ is relatively hyperbolic any subgroup $H \leq G$ that is contained in a peripheral subgroup is called \define{parabolic}. \end{defn}

-In particular \define{maximal parabolic} subgroups are the peripheral subgroups for the structure $\calP$.
+In particular \define{maximal parabolic} subgroups are the peripheral subgroups for the structure $\calP$, and correspond exactly to the stabilizers of horoballs.
 It is classical that, in a relatively hyperbolic group, there are at most finitely many conjugacy classes of peripheral subgroups.
 We will also often consider that the peripheral structure given is {\it unmarked ordered}, thus making an implicit choice.

+The following is standard, (and an easy exercise on horoball stabilizers, in our context).
+See for instance \cite[Theorem 1.4]{Osi}.